Dimev/lodtree/README.md

 ## Roadmap
 ### 0.2.0:
  - Support getting "edited" chunks, via also passing along a region in which chunks would be edited.
-PARTIALLY DONE, NEEDS DOCS
+NEEDS DOCS AND TESTING
  - caching DONE
  - iterators for all chunk data accessing methods.
 DONE
  - getting a chunk by position DONE